ferranpons/Llamatik/README.md

 ## 🧱 Architecture

-Llamatik provides two core modules:
+Llamatik will provide three core modules:

 - `llamatik-core`: Native C++ llama.cpp integration via Kotlin/Native
 - `llamatik-client`: Lightweight HTTP client to connect to remote llama.cpp-compatible backends
+- `llamatik-backend`: Lightweight llama.cpp HTTP server

 All backed by a shared Kotlin API so you can switch between local and remote seamlessly.